-Policy Status as of July 1, 2024 Summary Reduced Ooes not prohibit copay accumulator programs.
-Cost-Sharing: Prescription Ooes not cap the price of insulin or diabetes supplies.
-Drugs Does not cap the price of other prescription drugs or medical devices.
-Reduced Cost-Sharing: High Value Services Does not mandate private insurers cover USPSTF recommended preventive services without cost-sharing.
-Does not waive or reduce cost-sharing for an annual mental health wellness exam in private health plans.
-Does not mandate coverage and/or waives or reduces cost-sharing for select maternal and reproductive health In Florida, Medicaid managed care organizations have the option to cover doula services as an expanded benefit, but it is not mandatory, and managed care plans are given significant discretion in how the benefits are designed.
-Effective January 1, 2025, all contracted state group health insurance plans and HMOs will be required to cover an annual skin cancer screening without a deductible, copayment, coinsurance, or any other cost-sharing requirement. services.
-Does not mandate coverage for cancer screening services without cost-sharing.
-Insurance design does not include cost-saving measures to mitigate health disparities.
-Medical Debt Prevention Mandates hospitals and other health care providers provide free or discounted care with set eligibility criteria for low-income patients (see notes).
-Does not mandate health care providers screen patients for insurance eligibility or charity care.
-Mandates health care providers notify patients of charity care options before collecting payment.
-Retroactively extends Medicaid benefits less than 90 days prior to application date or for select enrollees (see notes) Has not authorized all qualified entities to provide presumptive eligibility for all adults in Medicaid.
-Has not prohibited or effectively eliminated short-term, limited duration health plans.
-Does not require transparency in spending for community benefit programs.
+Policy State us as of July 1, 2024 Summary Reduced Cost-Sharing: Prescription Drugs \otimes Does not prohibit copay accumulator programs.
+Hawaii's Senate Bill 1381 (2023) rescinds regulations on pharmacy benefit managers, citing excessive regulatory burdens beyond the Department of Health's authority. \otimes Does not cap the price of insulin or diabetes supplies. \otimes Does not cap the price of other prescription drugs or medical devices.
+Reduced Cost-Sharing: High Value Services \otimes Does not mandate private insurers cover USPSTF recommended preventive services without cost-sharing.
+Hawaii mandates that health benefit plans provide coverage for one cycle of in-vitro fertilization but does not require coverage for fertility preservation services. \otimes Does not waive or reduce cost-sharing for an annual mental health wellness exam in private health plans.
+Provides coverage and/or waives or reduces cost-sharing for select maternal and reproductive health services. \otimes Does not mandate coverage for cancer screening services without cost-sharing. \bigotimes Insurance design does not include cost-saving measures to mitigate health disparities.
+Medical Debt Prevention \otimes Does not mandate hospitals and other health care providers provide free or discounted care for low-income patients.
+Three months of retroactive Medicaid coverage is only available to Hawaii residents eligible for long-term care services.
+All other applicants may be provided retroactive Medicaid coverage for costs incurred in the ten days prior to the date of the application.
+STLD health plans aren't explicitly banned \bigotimes Does not mandate health care providers screen patients for insurance eligibility or charity care. in the state, but strict regulations have effectively removed them from the market. \otimes Does not mandate health care providers notify patients of charity care options before collecting payment.
+0 Retroactively extends Medicaid benefits less than 90 days prior to application date or for select enrollees (see notes). \otimes Has not authorized all qualified entities to provide presumptive eligibility for all adults in Medicaid.
+Has prohibited or effectively eliminated short-term, limited duration health plans. \otimes Does not require transparency in spending for community benefit programs.